University of South Florida

 The USF contingent also spent time at Korle Bu Teaching Hospital, a 100-year-old hospital that was the first in Ghana and is still the largest teaching hospital in the country.
 “They got to go on the burn unit and see how they treat burns,” Wright said.
 “Then, they got to see a patient starting dialysis for the first time.”
 The dialysis unit at Korle Bu Hospital is the first dialysis center in all of Ghana.

-For the interns, their time in Ghana was a huge learning curve.
-“They’re used to being in hospitals where a patient has said disease and there is automatically a formula that is designed to meet all of those nutrient needs there,” Wright said.
+For the interns, their time in Ghana had a huge learning curve.
+“Americans are used to being in hospitals when a patient has a particular disease, there is automatically a formula and resources designed to meet all of their particular nutrient needs there,” Wright said.
 “Here, they have to get very creative with what is available.”

 Typically, Wright conducts a workshop every year to give back to the communities where USF interns are learning.
 “We ask a lot of our hosts during the visit,” she said.
 “I feel it’s important to give back to them for what they give to us.”